Cassar Heating & Air Conditioning

 Can damaged ductwork affect my furnace or AC performance?

-How long does ductwork installation take in Whitby homes?
+How long does ductwork installation take?

 Should I seal my ducts or replace them entirely?